 NSW Health is collecting your personal and health information to:

-- Provide you with information about care, treatment, and access to health and hospital services when appropriate, because you have tested positive for COVID-19.
+- Provide you with information about care, treatment, and access to health and hospital services when appropriate, including access to antiviral medicines if you are eligible, because you have tested positive for COVID-19.

-- To support the public health response to the COVID-19 pandemic, including analysis of information and planning for, and provision of, health and hospital services to the people of New South Wales.
+- Support the public health response to the COVID-19 pandemic, including analysis of information and planning for, and provision of, health and hospital services to the people of New South Wales.

 NSW Health may use the information you provide to access and update your existing NSW health records to further assess your individual health risk of getting sick from COVID-19 and provide further information about care and treatment.